top of page

 HARNESSING SUSTAINABILITY WITH THE INTEGRATION COEFFICIENT IC

-The ecological footprint is a way of measuring the impact that humanity has on the planet.
+The ecological footprint is a way of measuring humanity's impact on the planet.

-It is the ecologically productive surface area needed to produce the resources consumed by an individual, as well as the area necessary to absorb the waste it generates.
+It is the ecologically productive surface area needed to produce the resources consumed by an individual and the area necessary to absorb the waste it generates.

-The ecological footprint takes into account all lifestyle factors, whether or not they emit greenhouse gases (CO2), which are harmful to the environment and is used as an international sustainability indicator to measure the impact of our habits.
+The ecological footprint calculations use all lifestyle factors, whether or not they emit greenhouse gases (CO2), which are harmful to the environment, and are used as an international sustainability indicator to measure the impact of our habits.
 It is expressed in global hectares (hag).

-By 2021, the 5 countries with the largest ecological footprint in hga were China, 5.2 billion; U.S, 2.6 billion; India, 1.5 billion; Russia, 740 million and Brazil 580 million.
-Meanwhile, the total ecological footprint of the EU (as a whole) was 2.3 billion reaching the 3rd place compared to the other countries, with Spain contributing with 187 million.
+By 2021, the 5 countries with the largest ecological footprint in hga were China, 5.2 billion; the U.S., 2.6 billion; India, 1.5 billion; Russia, 740 million and Brazil 580 million.
+Meanwhile, the total ecological footprint of the EU (as a whole) reaches 2.3 billion, the 3rd place compared to the other countries, with Spain contributing 187 million.

-Although China has a total ecological footprint twice as large as that of the U.S and EU, the ecological footprint per person of the U.S and EU is much larger because China has more population than U.S and EU, which which means that consumption per person in the U.S and EU is much higher.
+Although China has a total ecological footprint twice as large as that of the U.S. and EU, the ecological footprint per person of the U.S. and EU is much larger because China has more population than the U.S. and EU, which means that consumption per person in the U.S. and EU is much higher.

 By 2023, the Global Footprint Network estimated humanity's ecological footprint on 1.71 planet Earths, indicating that humanity's demands were 1.71 times more than what was renewing the planet's ecosystems.

 In recent decades, human development has advanced at the expense of the planet.
-We need to make changes on balancing our ecological impact if prosperity is to be achieved for all within the boundaries of our planet.
+We need to make changes if prosperity is to be achieved for all within the boundaries of our planet.

 Let's do it together.
 Please Contact Us for more information.